We're creating a seamless stroke care experience for patients in Scarborough.

 A gym for occupational and physical therapy

-An enhanced lounge to help patients in become more mobile and get back to daily activities, such as dining and recreation
+An enhanced lounge to help patients to become more mobile and get back to daily activities, such as dining and recreation

 STROKE PREVENTION CLINIC